What You Need to Know About Mammography and the COVID-19 Vaccine

 It’s recommended that if a patient can wait six weeks to have a mammogram after they’ve received their vaccine, they should do so.

-“Getting a call back is scary.
+“Getting a call-back is scary.
 And we’re just trying to avoid that for patients,” Bryan said.
+She said that while waiting make sense, everyone should get vaccinated and find a place where they can.

 Advice: What Should You Do?